 Compression is a process we engineers use to control the dynamic range of audio (the difference between the quietest and loudest parts of audio).
-We do this so that we can level out audio and allow it to fit into the mix.
+We do this so that we can level out the audio and allow it to fit into the mix.
 Let us take a simple example to define the process.
-On occasion you will have vocal takes that have huge dynamic range and it can often be difficult to fit this type of vocal into a mix.
+On occasion, you will have vocal takes that have huge dynamic range and it can often be difficult to fit this type of vocal into a mix.
 The reason is simple; the quiet parts of the vocal take can get lost in a mix with so many other sounds playing.
 The vocals sound great when they hit the loud sections but get lost under all the mix elements when quiet parts are met.
 So, we narrow the dynamic range and bring the loud bits and quiet bits closer to each other.
 This helps to level out the volume so it can be heard in any part of the mix.

 The most common form of Compression is downward compression.
 This means that we ‘turn down’ the loudest parts of the audio to closely match the quiet parts.